jhofferle/jhofferle.github.io/_posts/2011-02-21-updated-get-monitorinfo.md

   - PowerShell
   - WMI
 ---
-This is an updated function for gathering monitor information.
-It uses the technique specified in this [Don Jones post](http://www.windowsitpro.com/blogs/PowerShellwithaPurpose/tabid/2248/entryid/12903/Default.aspx) to accept input from the pipeline or as a parameter.
+This is an updated function for gathering monitor information that accepts input from the pipeline or as a parameter.

 ```powershell
 Function Get-MonitorInfo